Diatomaceous earth filtration: Major components and process

-Diatomaceous Earth (D.E.) filters can be modified based on the planned function of this filter, but all basic D.E. filters are composed of similar parts.
+DE filters can be modified based on the planned function of this filter, but all basic DE filters are composed of similar parts.
 The process first begins with a direct pipeline to a raw water source, in which the water flow can be continuously controlled.
 Throughout the whole mechanism, it is recommended to use copper metal pipes as it is corrosion resistant.

 Adjoining water pipes

 Filtration of liquids must be supplied from a direct water source; which can vary in regards to location and water supply.
 Depending on the location or distribution of such fluids, the materials used to facilitate the flow of these fluids must be rust proof and corrosion resistant.
 Among the popular choice of materials, copper is the most commonly used element which has distributed safe drinking due to its strong characteristics resisting natural wear.
 In most industrial and non-commercial usage, copper piping used for fluids can also be insulated with sleeving or wrapping with polyphenylene ether pipe sleeves to grant additional protection.
 Some alternatives to metal depending on independent usages, can include water pipes made with polyvinyl chloride pipes (PVC), cross-linked polyethylene (PEX), and acrylonitrile butadiene styrene (ABS).
 This category of pipes utilizes plastic as they durable and can easily conformable; while being able to withstand high pressures and prevents rust or corrosion.
-During D.E. filtration, the same material for piping must be utilized throughout the process to maintain the purity of water flow as it undergoes the filtration process.
+During DE filtration, the same material for piping must be utilized throughout the process to maintain the purity of water flow as it undergoes the filtration process.